 Sodium Phytate – Chelating agent (pretty much preserves the product)

-This formula is so basic that it’s actually upsetting!
-They didn’t even try to put other fancy antioxidants or active ingredients; everything is just bleh….for that price tag!
+This formula is so basic; it’s all bleh….for the price tag!
 The “star ingredient” according to them – Palmitoyl Grapevine Shoot Extract (Vitis Vinifera Grape Seed Extract) has strong antioxidant and anti-inflammatory properties.
-It contains high levels of Resveratrol, which will help reduce oxidative stress (skin damage) caused by free radicals but it sure won’t correct dark spots or even out skin tone at that level, even if it could.
+It contains high levels of Resveratrol, which will help reduce oxidative stress (skin damage) caused by free radicals but it won’t correct dark spots or even out skin tone at that level, even if it could.
 It’s only the Caudalie website that claims to have research that proves it can correct dark spots, but we know any company can come up with all sorts of claims and “research” to back the claims.
 The star ingredient is 7th on the ingredients list, which shows it’s there at a very low percentage so the overall percentage of resveratrol in the formulation will be quite low.
 I checked the comments of grape seed extract, nothing else stands out that can clear dark spots.

 Photo Credit: Amodel